What Conferences Can Learn from Comic Con

 In this scene Mr. Dane, along with the rest of his castmates, are about to make their entrance at the annual Galaxy Quest Fan Convention.
 The room is what you’d expect for a 1990’s comic/sci-fi convention: bins of dusty comics and memorabilia, hand-painted banners hung askew, and rows of sad folding chairs holding a smattering of die-hard fans in hand-sewn costumes.

 While spot-on at the time, if Galaxy Guest had been made today, this scene would not have been possible.
 Comic and sci-fi conventions – led by the historic San Diego Comic Con International – are now a $5 billion industry.
-In fact, according to event ticketing giant Eventbrite, the world’s top conventions often draw in excess of 150,000 attendees a year, who collectively spend $15-$20 million on admission, and have an annual economic impact on their respective cities of $150 million or more.
+In fact, according to event ticketing giant Eventbrite, the world’s top conventions often draw more than 150,000 attendees a year, who collectively spend $15-$20 million on admission and have an annual economic impact on their respective cities of $150 million or more.

 But it wasn’t always this way.
 The reason the opening scene in Galaxy Quest is so funny is because it accurately depicts the state of sci-fi conventions at the time.
 In fact, when the San Diego Comic Con International opened in 1970, it was attended by fewer than 300 people.
 Today, this many people come through the doors within the first minute of opening.
 And companies everywhere are all cashing in on the growth in this industry.
 Sony, Amazon, AT&T, Snickers and many more have all spent big money to have a presence at recent Comic Con events.